-Oxfam Canada is an affiliate of the international Oxfam Confederation networked in over 90 countries as part of a global movement for change.
+Oxfam Canada is an affiliate of the international Oxfam Confederation networked in more than 90 countries as part of a global movement for change.

 Our mission is to build lasting solutions to poverty and injustice with a focus on improving the lives and promoting the rights of women and girls.
 We work directly with communities, partners and women's rights organizations to challenge the systems that perpetuate inequality and keep people poor.
 Together we seek to influence those in power to ensure that women trapped in poverty have a say in the critical decisions that affect them, their families and entire communities.
 That’s why we believe that ending global poverty begins with women’s rights.